 Has your child been bitten by the horse riding bug?
 Here are some helpful tips on horseback riding for children in the Netherlands.

 Horse riding in the Netherlands is very popular.
 Due to the success of the top dressage, jumping, carriage driving, and three-day-event riders at the highest international level, the sport has an excellent teaching and development structure.
-The KNHS (Koninklijke Nederlands Hippische Sportfederatie) is the umbrella organisation which sets the sport standards from grass roots level up to the top riders, with the belief that developing talent through the whole system is the only way to maintain Holland’s global ranking in the equestrian world.
+The KNHS (Koninklijke Nederlands Hippische Sportfederatie) is the umbrella organisation which sets the sport standards from the grassroots level up to the top riders, with the belief that developing talent through the whole system is the only way to maintain The Netherlands global ranking in the equestrian world.

 Every top rider has to start at the beginning with riding lessons.
-If you are looking for a suitable riding school (manege in Dutch) for your children's first lessons, a great place to see an overview of many riding centres is the website of the FNRS (Federatie van Nederlandse Ruitersportcentra).
+If you are looking for a suitable manege (riding school) for your children's first lessons, a great place to see an overview of riding centres is the website of the FNRS (Federatie van Nederlandse Ruitersportcentra).
 Riding Schools need to pass an FNRS inspection before receiving membership.
-Membership as a rider offers the chance to take part in official competitions using riding school ponies, as well as taking the course to get a “ruiterbewijs” or horse riding licence which teaches road safety for you and your pony or horse.
+Membership as a rider offers the chance to take part in official competitions using riding school ponies, as well as taking the course to get a ruiterbewijs (horse riding licence) which teaches road safety for you and your pony or horse.
 Both these activities are supported and recognised by the KNHS.